-The 2021 update sets out that between £21 billion and £31 billion of contracts across economic and social infrastructure are planned to be brought to the market throughout the 2021/22 financial year, and a projected £650 billion over the next decade.
+Moreover, the 2021 National Infrastructure and Construction Procurement Pipeline set out that between £21 billion and £31 billion of contracts across economic and social infrastructure are planned to be brought to the market throughout the 2021/22 financial year, and a projected £650 billion over the next decade.

 Through these investments and projects, the Government aims to increase living standards, drive economic growth and transform infrastructure and public services.
-For the first time, the UK Government's Infrastructure and Projects Authority ("IPA") has set out an estimate of the workforce required to deliver the plans in the pipeline.
+For the first time, the IPA has set out an estimate of the workforce required to deliver the plans in the pipeline.
 This estimate sits at an annual average of 425,000 workers across infrastructure and construction projects up to 2024/25.